Clicky

 This recipe is inspired by Nigella Lawson’s Curry in a Hurry from Nigella Express — her words: “This is what to cook when you find out mid-afternoon that you’ve somehow acquired 6 people for dinner that evening.”
 I’ve adapted it slightly to give it my own twist, making it flexible, full of flavour, and perfectly suited for busy weeknights or budget-friendly cooking.

-Why This Curry Works: Flavour, Freshness, and Ease
+Why This Curry Works: Layers of Flavour, Freshness, and Weeknight Ease

 Green Thai Curry in a Hurry made with leftover turkey, served in a bowl with vibrant herbs, slices of lime, and aromatic garnishes, ready for a cosy weeknight meal